Mannhattan/task-coffeemug-api/README.md

 ## Available routes

-- GET /api/v1/products
-    gets all products
+- GET /api/v1/products - gets all products

-- GET /api/v1/products/:id
-    gets details about specific product
+- GET /api/v1/products/:id - gets details about specific product

-- POST /api/v1/products/
-    creates new product, saves it to database and returns it
+- POST /api/v1/products/ - creates new product, saves it to database and returns it

-- PUT /api/v1/products/:id
-    updates existing product and returns it
+- PUT /api/v1/products/:id - updates existing product and returns it

-- DELETE /api/v1/products/:id
-    removes existing product from database
+- DELETE /api/v1/products/:id - removes existing product from database

 ---

+## Things that should be added

+- tests
+- security
+- logging

+---

 ## Other things to note
 - all containers are connected in a network and only backend container exposes its port to external use
 - typescript lacks proper polish in some places
-- logging could be added
-- security could be added

 ---